arjundinesh1k/trading-strategies/RESEARCH_LOG.md

 Lesson Learned: A static ratio strategy is vulnerable to "structural breaks."
 For Strategy #1 to work, I need to implement a Rolling Mean (looking at the last 20-60 days) rather than a fixed historical average.

 Verified Strategy #2 using real-time Yahoo Finance data.
 Discovered that NVDA had ~36% more momentum days than AMD over the last 24 months, validating the dual-EMA crossover model for high-growth tech equities.

+**Dec 29, 2025 Audit:**
+Connected Strategy #1 (StatArb) to Geometry's Distance Formula.
+Realized Z-score is a measure of "Price Displacement."

+Connected Strategy #2 (Momentum) to Physics' Kinematics.
+Realized momentum is the "Velocity" of a price trend.